plopp/georg/cronjob/README.md

     [
       {
         id : unique event ID,
+		title: The title of the event
-        description : Describing the event (at the position), startTime : When the event starts,
+        description : Describing the event (at the position),
+		url: A link to read more about the event startTime : When the event starts,
         endTime : When the party is over
       },